han-saram/HRTF-HATS-KAIST/README.md

 Fig. 2.
 Diagrams of sound transmission from sound source to both ears: (a) top view; (b) side view.

-HRTFs are acoustic transfer functions due to the sound transmission process that account for the overall acoustic filtering effect by human anatomy.
+Head-related transfer functions (HRTFs) are acoustic transfer functions due to the sound transmission process that account for the overall acoustic filtering effect by human anatomy.
 A far-field HRTF of the left or right ear for a sound source of P<sub>S</sub> (r,θ,ϕ) is defined as follows:

 ![Eq01](/equations/Eq01.png)